 Results for all assessment tasks and the overall grade for a course are decided only by reference to predetermined criteria and standards.
 Results are neither determined by the comparative performance of other students in the course nor allocated to fit a predetermined distribution.

-3.5.1 When students are required to complete a substantial assessment task, that cannot be preserved or replicated, for example an making an oral presentation or organising an event, the assessment task should be either video recorded or assessed in real time by more than one marker.
+6.4.1 When students are required to complete a substantial (greater than 30 percent of a course’s total assessment) assessment task, that cannot be preserved or replicated, for example making an oral presentation or organising an event, the assessment task should be either video recorded or assessed in real time by more than one marker.

-Negative marking, in which a result less than zero is allocated to any part of any component, is not permitted.
+Negative marking, in which a result less than zero is allocated to any part of any component of an assessment task, is not permitted.